mrclay/minify/min/README.txt

 The files in this directory represent the default Minify setup designed to ease integration with your site.
-Out-of-the-box, Minify can combine and minify files and serve them with HTTP compression and cache headers.
+This app will combine and minify your Javascript or CSS files and serve them with HTTP compression and cache headers.

 RECOMMENDED

-It's recommended to edit config.php to set $minifyCachePath to a writeable directory on your system.
-This will slightly improve the performance of each request.
+It's recommended to edit config.php to set $minifyCachePath to a writeable (by PHP) directory on your system.
+This will improve performance.

 MINIFYING A SINGLE FILE